Bitshifting/stone-backend/README.md

 #api
 When it's live, hit `[redacted].alexkersten.com`, port 3333, with the following:

+## How to use

+Create an account with `account/create`, look up your UID with `account/lookup` and keep track of it locally, then you can invoke `account/addfriend` or `account/delfriend`.

+Message posting is primarily username based, so don't worry about UID for that.
+(Yet.)

 ### `/stoneapi/message/get/:lat/:lon/:radius`
 Returns a list of local message IDs, within a radius (in feet) of the user, along with the message, message rating and position.